B.C. II: Grog's Revenge

 B.C.
 II: Grog's Revenge is a 1984 video game by Sydney Development for the Commodore 64, ColecoVision, Coleco ADAM, and MSX.
 It is the sequel to B.C.'s Quest For Tires and is based on B.C., the newspaper comic strip by Johnny Hart.
-The game was advertised for the Atari 8-bit, ZX Spectrum, BBC Micro, and Amstrad CPC, but those ports were never released.
+The game was advertised for the Atari 8-bit computers, ZX Spectrum, BBC Micro, and Amstrad CPC, but those ports were never released.

 Plot

 Thor, a caveman, who rides a stone unicycle, is searching for the "meaning of life" within several mountains.

 Gameplay

 The player must navigate Thor through the mountains, collecting clams.
-Like the comic strip, clams are used as money.
+As in the comic strip, clams are used as money.
 The object of the game is to collect enough clams to pay a toll to another caveman, Peter, which will allow Thor to access the next mountain.

 The player moves Thor along the mountainside and through caves.
-When on the mountainside, Thor can move in all four directions, but must avoid falling off the cliff, slamming into a wall, or hitting a rock or hole; he must also avoid encountering a green dinosaur that will eat his "tire" and Grog, who will knock Thor off the mountain by shouting "GROG".
-When in a cave, Thor may move from side to side, avoiding stalagmites.
-Caves are dark except for a beam of light emanating from the player's position.
-If the player collects enough clams before arriving at the end of the mountain trail, he proceeds to the next mountain; otherwise, he must return to collect more clams.
+When on the mountainside, Thor can move in all four directions, but must avoid falling off the cliff, slamming into a wall, or hitting a rock or hole.
+When in a cave, the screen is dark except for a beam of light emanating from the player's position.
+Here, Thor may move from side to side, avoiding stalagmites.

+There are two enemies that Thor must avoid: One is the 'Tiredactyl' which chases Thor upon sight, hoping to consume his tire (and costing him one life).
+The other is Grog; if he and Thor are on the same level, an alarm melody will play.
+If Grog catches up to or meets Thor, he will shout "GROG", launching Thor skyward and ending the game.

+If the player collects enough clams before arriving at the end of the mountain trail, he proceeds to the next mountain; otherwise, he must go back and collect more clams.